-Having specifics of the client, their product and target audience in our minds, we are proposing the plan in a content calendar.
+Having specifics of the client, their product, and target audience in our minds, we are proposing the plan in a content calendar.
 The content calendar should be planned based on short-term and long-term plans.
-We are using Trello for planning all our content across social media platforms, sending newsletters and articles posting.
+We are using Trello for planning all our content across social media platforms, and sending newsletters and articles posting.

-For short-term planning, we are using Trello for all our content across social media platforms, sending newsletters and posting of articles.
+For short-term planning, we are using Trello for all our content across social media platforms, sending newsletters, and posting of articles.

 Amaing thing is that everything can be scheduled in tools like Hootsuite which is saving time dramatically.
 Apart of client’s Timeline, we can add streams like mentions, new followers, competition pages, likes, hashtags.
 We also have client’s analytics available based on requirements too.

 Used skills: #socialmediamarketing, #facebookads, #copywriting, basic #graphicdesign, basic #videocreation, basic #photography